Naresea/splittermond4foundry/README.md

 ### (Limited) Chargen Support
 It's now possible to define certain chargen options on abstammungen, kulturen, rassen and ausbildungen.
-The video showcases how this works:
+The video showcases how this works.
+Unfortunately my screencast tool didn't record dropdown contents and drag & drop, though.
+Also this feature is not available in the pre-compiled package yet, but I will try to add a precompiled version soon. :-)